Pads beat Nats 10-4, complete game suspended after shooting

 Pham singled in a run in the seventh after play resumed and a second scored on right fielder Juan Soto’s throwing error on the play.

-Ryan Zimmerman homered for the Nationals, who have lost six straight and 11 of 13.
+Zimmerman, who sat out the abbreviated 2020 season, hit his 10th homer season for the Nationals, who have lost six straight and 11 of 13.

 Reliever Craig Stammen (4-2) pitched a scoreless fifth inning for the win.
 Starter Blake Snell, who missed his last start due to a digestive issue, was reinstated from the injured list Saturday and allowed four runs on six hits and four walks in four innings.